Iceland Brown Trout Fishing

 Lake Thingvallavatn

-Lake Thingvallavatn lies along the North Atlantic Ridge, where the North American and Eurasian tectonic plates separated from each other.
-Canyons and fissures mark the National Park's landscape and cut the lake bottom in many places, reaching its deepest at 377 feet, with an average depth of 111 feet.
 The lake's catchment area is 90 percent underground, and the water from thousands of cold springs has a constant temperature of 37 to 39'F. The spring water is filtered through layers of the surrounding lava, making the lake gin clear and large browns averaging 8 pounds easy to spot.
-Although this trip is all about brown trout, it's interesting that three out of five of Iceland's freshwater fish species live in this lake—brown trout, Arctic char, and the three-spine stickleback.
+Three out of five of Iceland's freshwater fish species live in this lake—brown trout, Arctic char, and the three-spine stickleback.

 Exclusive Beats:

 Guided Hours: You're guided up to nine hours each day.
 Each beat has its own season and a limit of two to six rods.
 All fishing is catch-and-release.
 At Lake Thingvallavatn, the evenings are commonly the best time to catch brown trout, although the daytime can also be productive.
-Each evening after dinner, your guide will pick you up from the Lodge for another round of fishing, and you’ll fish until dark.

 Equipment: No equipment or flies are supplied.
-An $80.00 per day rental includes a rod, reel, line, waders, and boots.
+An $80 per day rental includes a rod, reel, line, waders, and boots.
 All flies should be new or unused as Iceland has a strict policy that requires anglers to sterilize their tackle before visiting the country.

-Fishing License is included in the package.
+Fishing License: A license is included in the package.

 Villingavatn Beat 3-A - One of the World's Best